 Also, don’t hesitate to let them know the risk of having your products or services.
-This will give them a picture that you are pretty much aware of the problems they are going to face and you have the solution for it.
+It will give them a picture that you are pretty much aware of the problems they are going to face, and you have the solution for it.
 If they don’t think this way, they will not go for your product.
 It is better than withdrawing later.

 7. Develop the right mindset

 Most of the sales reps lose their patience by experiencing the rejections.
 The significant sales technique is to develop the mindset of your sales team not to consume the rejections.
 Once you plan sales call for the day, you need to set your mind that you are going to hear “no” multiple times.
-Instead of getting disappointed, train your mind to shift to the next lead.
+Instead of getting disappointed, train yourself to shift focus to the next lead.

 According to Tony Robbins, the business strategist, and philanthropist, a successful business has 80% determination (Psychology) and a 20% plan.
 Therefore, developing the right mindset is one of the most effective sales strategies.